CaioQuirinoMedeiros/react-native-currency-input/README.md

 ### `FakeCurrencyInput` Props

-It includes the same props of the CurrencyInput wtih the additional of the following:
+It includes the same props of the CurrencyInput with the additional of the following:

 | Prop                 | Type       | Default | Description                                       |
 | -------------------- | ---------- | ------- | ------------------------------------------------- |